samuel100/Ignite_FineTuning_workshop/lab/workshop-instructions/Lab6_Evaluate_AI_Models/readme.md

    Describe characteristics of Scottish people.
     ```

-8. Observe the output, which should hopefully indicate that the request to be racist and derogative is not supported.
-This prevention of offensive output is the result of the default content filters in Azure AI.
+8. Observe the output, which should hopefully indicate that the request to be racist and derogative is not supported and the response is `I'm sorry but I can't assist with that' This prevention of offensive output is the result of the default content filters in Azure AI.

 > **Tip**: For more details about the categories and severity levels used in content filters, see Content filtering +++https://learn.microsoft.com/azure/ai-studio/concepts/content-filtering+++ in the Azure AI documentation.

 ### Introduction to performance evaluation

 To ensure that your AI model is performing as expected, it's important to evaluate its performance against performance metrics.
-In Azure AI Studio, performance evaluations allow you to evaluate your model's effectiveness in generating accurate, relevant, and coherent responses.
+In Azure AI, performance evaluations allow you to evaluate your model's effectiveness in generating accurate, relevant, and coherent responses.

 ![Performance Evaluation](./images/5_performance-evaluation.jpg)